guntribam/stack-demo/README.md

 * An `api` service

   This is the code that runs on the server.
-It will typically call out to your datastore and return data payloads or perhaps interact securely with third party APIs
+It will typically call out to your data-store and return data payloads or perhaps interact securely with third party APIs
 * An `app` service

-  This is the code that runs in the browser and is used to mutate your application state, dispatch REDUX actions and request / receive data from the application api.
+  This is the code that runs in the browser and is used to update your application's REDUX state, dispatch REDUX actions and request / receive data from the application api.
 * An `app` component

   The is the REACT component used to surface and interact with the application state